ShaunCurtis/Blazr.Demo.Components/Documents/A-Deep-Dive-into-the-Component/Introduction.md

 }
 ```

-Not very useful, but it demonstrates the essence of a component.
+Not very useful, but it demonstrates core component functionality.

 ## The Blazor UI

 Blazor Server or Blazor WASM?
-Regard them as two modes of deployment, not two different ways of developing an application.
+Regard them as two modes of deployment, not two different development paths.

-Design your components to be deployment agnostic i.e. run in either mode.
+Design your components to be deployment agnostic: they should run in either mode.

 This section provides a quick look at the differences between the two and how those differences affect UI development.